PowerDNS/weakforced/README.md

 For high-availability or performance reasons it may be desireable to run multiple instances of wforced.
 To present a unified view of status however, these instances then need to share the login tuples.
-To do so, wforce implement a simple knowledge-sharing system.
+To do so, wforce implements a simple knowledge-sharing system.

 Tuples received are broadcast (best effort, UDP) to all siblings.
 The sibling list is parsed such that we don't broadcast messages to ourselves